Post-Graduate APRN Certificate Programs

 - Completed online application

-- Applicants must submit all unofficial transcripts from their BSN and MSN degree programs that include courses taken in Anatomy & Physiology, Pharmacology, and Physical Assessment, for the purpose of verifying the requirements for NP certification.
-Official transcripts are only required if offered admission and can be sent electronically (from the issuing institution) or sent via postal-mail.
+- Applicants must submit all unofficial transcripts from their Nurse Practitioner coursework that include courses taken in Pathophysiology, Pharmacology, and Physical Assessment, to verify the requirements for NP certification.
+Official transcripts are only required if offered admission and can be sent electronically (from the issuing institution) or sent via postal mail.
 Note: mailed transcripts can take up to six weeks to arrive at the School of Nursing after the initial request.

 - Verification that you’ve completed the required statistics class.
 If you are applying for the online Streamlined AGACNP Program, this is not required.